Legal Professionals Standing By 24/7

 It considers different factors:

-The rating is then multiplied by an adjustment factor.
+An adjustment factor then multiplies the rating.
 For instance, if your injury happened in 2013 or later, it will be multiplied by 1.4 to arrive at your final permanent disability rating.

 If you have a rating from one to 99, you are permanently partially disabled.
 If it’s 100 percent, it classifies you as permanently and totally disabled.